AcidBurnHen/praseTV/README.md

 The browser extension also listens for the **Home** key.
 Pressing it focuses the open prase.tv tab or opens a new one if none exists.

+Navigating the browser tabs?

+Use the browser’s built-in tab navigation:

+- `Ctrl + Tab` → Next tab
+- `Ctrl + Shift + Tab` → Previous tab
+- `Ctrl + W` → Close tab
+- `Ctrl + 1` -> You can directly navigate to a tab by giving the tab index (starts from 1)

+prase.tv doesn’t override default shortcuts, or tries to mimick their functionality.

+Only `Home` is repurposed (returns to prase.tv inside the extension, and only works outside editable elements, so it doesn't disturb you if you are typing some text).

 ## Add bookmark
 Once installed, the extension adds an "Add bookmark" option to the right-click (context) menu on any webpage.